Shteeeeeve/V0-LED-Lightbar/README.md

 1. 9030-LED-Bar OR 90-LED-Bar
 2. 1515-Snap

+Note: Designed around lightstrip linked below.
+I would suggest printing a test part first to check for fitment of your LED strip & 1515 snap clearance.
+Snap has a clearance of 0.1mm.

 Note: The 9030 .STL has two tracks for LEDs -- 90 degrees and 30 degrees allowing for lighting for first layer and midprint.
 90 .STL is only the 90 degree single track

 Note: Only 1x 1515-Snap .STL is required.
 Additional may make the part challenging to remove.